RandyKoiSA/VCS_RNA/README.txt

 Team Name: RNA

-members: Randy Le, Nathan, Alex;
+members: Randy Le, Nathan, Alex Liang, Dom;

 Intro:
 	This project is a basic Version Control System that created a new repository with the target path files.